UB Diving | Courtenay & Comox Valley Scuba Training, Dive Charters, Equipment Service & Commercial Diving

 Extremely Protected

-One of the strangest details consistently reported by divers exploring high concentrations of hooded nudibranchs is the distinct smell of watermelon lingering on divers after exiting the water.
-It is one of those unforgettable experiences that sounds impossible until you experience it yourself.
+One of the most unusual details reported by divers exploring these seasonal gatherings is the distinct smell of watermelon lingering on divers after exiting the water.
+It sounds impossible until you experience it yourself.

 Marine Life Encounters